AleksanderSkubala/split/README.md

 ### How does it work

-If el.page is higher than 1123px the elements there are pulled on the next page with the styles and in the correct order.
-(If next page does't exists, script will make it.)
+If .page is higher than 1123px the elements there are pulled on the next page with the styles and in the correct order.
+(If next page does't exist, script will make it.)

 Author
 ----